pivotal/docs-tap/tanzu-build-service/descriptors.md

 owner: Build Service Team
 ---

-This topic describes the descriptors that are available so you can choose which option to configure depending on your use case.

 ## <a id="descriptors"></a> About descriptors

 Tanzu Build Service descriptors are curated sets of dependencies, including stacks and buildpacks, that are continuously released on VMware Tanzu Network to resolve all workload Critical and High CVEs.
+Descriptors are only used if TAP is configured for automatic dependency updates.
 Descriptors are imported into Tanzu Build Service to update the entire cluster.

 There are two types of descriptor, `lite` and `full`, available on the [Tanzu Network Build Service Dependencies](https://network.pivotal.io/products/tbs-dependencies/) page.